mldev-ai/NLP-Tasks/README.md

 # NLP-Tasks
-Various NLP tasks deployed using Flask
+Various NLP tasks deployed using Huggingface and Flask